 Reusing Your Silhouette Mat and More Money Saving Tips

 Today I'm working on a big cutting project with my Silhouette Cameo and I am going to need to use all of my cutting mats.
-As you may recall from my first money saving tips blog post, rather than buying new mats at $10 a piece (on Amazon, $5 cheaper than the Silhouette site), I reuse them!
+As you may recall from my first money saving tips blog post, rather than buying new mats (on Amazon, cheaper than the Silhouette site), I reuse them!
 Here's a step-by-step picture tutorial to help save you time and money!

 All you need to get started is your old Silhouette mat(s), a squeegee, masking tape and Krylon Easy-Tack Repositionable Adhesive Spray.
-The can is about $8 at the craft store or $13 online, but I always use a 40-50% off coupon, which most craft stores have available on their app and/or send out in weekly emails.
+The can is about $8 at the craft store (usually more online), but I always use a 40-50% off coupon, which most craft stores have available on their app and/or send out in weekly emails.
 I can spray approximately 20-25 mats per can.

 Prepare Your MatsYou want to start out by scraping off any little bits and pieces or paper that are stuck to the mat.
 I use this squeegee my husband picked up from a sign supply shop that has a roller on one side which I like to use to press fancy papers down to the mat without scratching them.

 If you find yourself having difficulty removing paper bits, you might want to reconsider the type of paper you are using with your Silhouette.
 Cheap, thin paper does tend to stick to the mat, rip, and overall works poorly for most projects.
 Your paper should be 60 lb minimum, in my humble opinion.

 Apply Masking Tape to the Mat BorderWhen the mats are free of debris, apply the masking tape to the outside of the mat, making sure to cover all of the area outside of the 12 inch square.
 I use 1.5 inch wide tape and it works perfectly, covering the outside area while having enough extra tape to stick it on my spray board.